cicada44/opencv-examples/Cameo-py/README.md

 - `cameo.py`: Contains the main class `Cameo` that handles webcam capturing, frame processing, and user input handling.
 - `main.py`: The entry point of the application.
 It creates an instance of the `Cameo` class and runs the main loop.
 - `managers.py`: Defines the `CaptureManager` and `WindowManager` classes used by the `Cameo` class for managing video capturing and window management.

-## License

-This project is licensed under the Unlicense License.